 Spend a little or spend a lot.
 Tackle a big challenge or take it easy.
 Whatever you do, get out there.
 The world won’t give you an invitation, but we’ll do the next best thing with life-list picks from our scouts: pro photographers, travel writers, and staff.
-Now clear a spot on the 2017 calendar and fill it with one of these epic trips.
+Now clear a spot on your calendar and fill it with one of these epic trips.

 Grand Staircase-Escalante National Monument, Utah

 You don’t need to leave the country to have a week of adventure you’ll never forget.
 Just head to southern Utah’s Escalante region and explore the sculpted sandstone playground along Hole-in-the-Rock Road.
 From a basecamp along the dirt road (primitive car-camping available; BYO water), spend a few days hiking the area’s legendary slot canyons.
 Many narrow to just a few feet wide and conceal eroded rock that’s more like art than geology.
 Try Red Breaks canyon (takes all day) and a loop connecting Spooky and Peek-a-boo slots (shorter).
 Next: Backpack Coyote Gulch, one of the Southwest’s premier multiday trips.
 It’s 13 miles down to the Escalante River, so allow three to four days to explore the canyon’s arches, amphitheaters, and rock art.
 Season Spring and fall; beware of flash floods.
 Permit Required (free) for all overnight trips Estimated cost $500

 –William M. Rochfort, Jr., contributing editor

 Long Range Traverse, Gros Morne National Park, Canada